eliranmal/git-flux/README.md

 #### uninstall

-sorry-not-sorry, there is no way to uninstall on windows.
+sorry-not-sorry; there is no way to uninstall on windows.

 if you insist, dig through the `bin/msysgit-install.cmd` file, look for all the paths it copies files into, and manually remove them.